espruino/EspruinoDocs/boards/Puck.js.md

 * One LED lit - 1-2mA
 * 100% CPU usage running JavaScript - 4mA
 * All LEDs lit, 100% CPU usage running JavaScript - 10mA
+* No LEDs lit, using `NRF.findDevices` to scan for devices - 12mA

 Puck.js sends advertising data without ever executing JavaScript.
 To get the best power consumption, make sure your code executes as rarely as